Xeon E5-2650 v4 Review

 Is undervolting possible?

-Only for QS models, in final versions the ability to undervolt is blocked.
+Only for QS models; in final retail versions, undervolting is locked.

-Is there solder or thermal paste under the lid?
+Is there solder or thermal paste under the IHS?

-There’s solder under the heat spreader, as with the entire Xeon E5 v3\v4 lineup.
+There’s solder under the heat spreader, just like the rest of the Xeon E5 v3/v4 lineup.

 Is the processor compatible with Win11?

-No, the Xeon E5-2650 v4 is not officially supported by Windows 11, but it works fine if you bypass CPU and TPM requirements.
+No, the Xeon E5-2650 v4 is not officially supported by Windows 11, but it works fine if you bypass the CPU and TPM 2.0 requirements.